Please note: The Corcoran Writing Center is CLOSED for Summer 2014

 READING.
 WRITING.
 REVISING.
 EDITING.

 The Writing Center offers free, one-on-one writing assistance to degree students at any point in the writing process.
 Services are offered to both undergraduate and graduate students.
-The Director of the WC, Nolana Yip, is on leave beginning November 1, 2014 and will return Fall 2014.
-In the meantime, Casey Smith, the Interim Director of the WC, may be reached at firstname.lastname@example.org with any questions or concerns.
+Dora Danylevich, the Interim Director of the WC, may be reached at email@example.com with any questions or concerns.

 We are a collaborative peer service with open office hours, though appointments may also be scheduled.
-To schedule an appointment , please email email@example.com with your name, if you are a graduate or undergraduate, the assignment, the date/time you would like to book an appointment, and an alternative date/time; someone will return your email to help you set up the appointment.
-We highly recommend and encourage graduate students to meet with Casey Smith or the Graduate Student Tutors (Arnold Bigger or Sarah Denslow).
-Both graduate and undergraduate students whose primary language is not English may work with any tutor, but may wish to work with the Graduate Tutors until the Arts & Humanities department hires a dedicated English for Speakers of Other Languages (ESOL) tutor.
+To schedule an appointment, please email firstname.lastname@example.org with your name, if you are a graduate or undergraduate, the assignment, the date/time you would like to book an appointment, and an alternative date/time; someone will return your email to help you set up the appointment.
+We highly recommend and encourage graduate students to meet with Dora Danylevich or the Graduate Student Tutors (Arnold Bigger or Sarah Denslow).
+Both graduate and undergraduate students whose primary language is not English may work with Dora, the dedicated English for Speakers of Other Languages (ESOL) tutor.

 Writing Resources on the Web